China–Comoros relations: Aid and trade

 A comprehensive Chinese-assisted treatment campaign has apparently eliminated malaria from the Comorian island of Moheli (population 36,000) – and shows worldwide potential.
 The campaign is administered by Li Guoqiao, one of the researchers who developed a Chinese herb used as treatment for malaria into artemisinin, probably the most effective antimalarial drug.
 The campaign is centered at the Tropical Medicine Institute, and the program relies on Artemisia annua of hybrid ancestry, which was used for a drug regimen by which all residents of the island, whether or not visibly ill, took two doses at a 40-day interval.
 This eliminated the human reservoir of the disease and reduced hospital admissions to 1% or less of January 2008 levels.
 Visitors to Moheli are now required to take antimalarial drugs, a mix of artemisinin, primaquine and pyrimethamine that China provides for free.
 When asked about Artemisia exports, Li was quoted as saying, "We want to grow them in China and whatever we export depends on bilateral relationships."
 Comoros has requested a similar program for Grande Comore and Anjouan, total population 760,000, and Li said that Beijing has agreed in principle.

 In 2011, China granted Comoros 4.65 million Euros to build a new 100-bed hospital in Anjouan.
 Chinese ambassador Wang Leyou heralded it as "... a new step in our pragmatic cooperation of 36 years".

-In addition to helping the Comoran government combat malaria, Beijing has also agreed to provide $30 million in funding for the installation of an submerged fiber optic network linking Comoros to the rest of East Africa.
+In addition to helping the Comoran government combat malaria, Beijing has also agreed to provide $30 million in funding for the installation of a submerged fiber optic network linking Comoros to the rest of East Africa.